 2. The Puzzles

 A expected from the makers of Limbo, the gameplay isn’t anything complex; you simply run, jump and push/pull.
 However, despite the simplicity of the controls, the puzzles are both perfectly paced and varied.
 Despite the tools used in these puzzles being mostly the same, the way in which they are used in order to complete challenges are never reused.
-For example, at one point in the game you must raise and lower water in order to pass through a door and thus move forward.
-However, once this puzzle is surpassed, shortly after the same thing appears again, except in this case the water starts on the ceiling, the surface hanging in mid-air (for reasons unexplained).
-This changes up your style of play drastically, and forces you to rethink your entire strategy from the previous challenge in order to complete this one.
+For example, at one point in the game, you must raise and lower a body of water in order to pass through a door and progress further into the game.
+However, once this challenge is surpassed, a very similar puzzle follows it with the same objective, except in this case the water starts on the ceiling, the surface hanging in mid-air (for reasons unexplained).
+This changes up your style of play drastically and forces you to rethink your entire strategy from the previous challenge in order to complete this one.
 It’s that kind of variation and imagination that you appear in every puzzle game – if a puzzle is repeated, it only serves to extend the runtime, not to make the game more challenging.
 The same kind of puzzle diversity can be seen in the Portal games, which are both similarly praised in the same area.
 It keeps the player on their toes, keeps everything feeling fresh and new, and thus the game never feels – and here comes the single most dreaded word in all of gaming – boring.

 3. The Story